dataspecer/ds-wdoi/source/preprocessing/README.md

 > 1. During 1. and 2. phase, there are running statistics for property usage happening during the dump pases.
 The statistics run with during 1. and 2. phase to reduce time of the computation.
 > 2. The types of property values are not checked, since the Wikidata does not allow to entry value that do not match the property type.
 Such as: placing a property into subclass of statement.
 > 3. I consider only the unique values from extracted properties.
+> 4. The output files always contain a single json boject on each line representing an entity (a property or a class).

 # How to run and use the pipeline